About Dr. Nina

 Do you struggle with an unhealthy, unhappy relationship with food?

-I’m Dr. Nina Savelle-Rocklin Psy.D and I’m a psychoanalyst, author and talk show host specializing in food, weight and body image, with a successful clinical practice in Los Angeles.
+I’m Dr. Nina Savelle-Rocklin Psy.D., psychoanalyst, author and radio show host specializing in food, weight and body image.

 My experience with disordered eating began as a young child and continued through my adolescence and right through college.
 I had always been relatively thin but I was in a constant state of anxiety about my weight, often worrying about how others perceived me and constantly looking for approval from my parents, ballet instructors, gymnastics coaches and teachers.